Lucas, Theodore Mari.

 Name: Lucas, Theodorus Mari

 This one of the best known Captains from the early days, mainly because there is a painting with his name on it.
 As a result he is sometimes even identified as being the first captain of the company.
 There were several before him.
-But he did join the company right from the beginning as he was assigned as 3rd Officer to the new building of the ss Rotterdam (I) then under command of Captain Hus which was the FIRST captain of the company.
-Six years later he would be in command of the same ss Rotterdam when the fleet was expanding.
+But he did join the company right in the beginning and was assigned as 3rd Officer to the new building of the ss Rotterdam (I) then under command of Captain Hus which was the FIRST captain of the company.
+Six years later he would be in command of the same ss Rotterdam (I) when the fleet was expanding.

 Religion: Roman Catholic

 There is nothing known about his time before joining the company.
 He was 25 at that time and thus must have sailed somewhere else.
 Either in sail or in steam.
 No records found as of yet.

 He married on 27 July 1876 at Rotterdam with Johanna Maria Nell (24) born on 14 Oct.
 1851 at Rotterdam.
 Daughter of Jan Hendrik Nell and Catharina Francina Seback.
 There were four childeren.

 – Theodorus Mari – Born on 13.Oct.1877 at Rotterdam

 – Johanna Maria – Born on 14.
 Nov.1878 at Rotterdam